daveprowse/tac-live/z-exam-prep/exam-taking-techniques.md

 *Remember, you can do this!*

+For more detailed exam-taking techniques, see [this link](https://prowse.tech/tag/exam-taking-techniques/) on my website.

 # GOOD LUCK!

 I wish you the best of luck on the exam.
 But really... it's skill that you need, and at this point, it's skill that you possess.
 Use it.
 Take care!